 Bill Armstrong, president of staffing and professional services company Gava Talent Solutions, said there’s a confluence of variables that have led to this moment.

 “There were people who were wanting to change jobs pre-pandemic for all the normal reasons that people want to change jobs, and then the pandemic struck and there was nowhere for these folks to go, so they hunkered down and made the best of it,” Armstrong said.
 “Certainly, the pandemic has changed the way people look at work and look at their relationship with their employer.
 That has caused a sea of change in the workforce.”

 Remote work, of course, is at the crux of this talent war.
 Many employees who grew comfortable working from home the past year are scoffing at the idea of being asked back to the office.

-In April, for example, WorldatWork and SalesGlobe conducted a survey that revealed more than three-quarters of respondents said they would like to continue working remotely at least part-time, and 32% indicated they would not return to work in person or would seek out new job opportunities if their current employer opted to put an end to remote work post-pandemic.
+Earlier this year, for example, WorldatWork and SalesGlobe conducted a survey that found more than three-quarters of respondents saying they would like to continue working remotely at least part-time, and 32% indicated they would not return to work in person or would seek out new job opportunities if their current employer opted to put an end to remote work post-pandemic.